Gun violence: Suicide

 There is a strong relationship between guns in the home, as well as access to guns more generally, and suicide risk, the evidence for which is strongest in the United States.
 In 2017, almost half of the nation's 47,173 suicides involved a firearm.
 A 1992 case-control study conducted in Tennessee and Washington found that individuals in a firearm owning home are close to five times more likely to commit suicide than those individuals who do not own firearms.
 A 2002 study found that access to guns in the home was associated with an increased risk of suicide among middle-aged and older adults, even after controlling for psychiatric illness.
-As of 2008, there were 12 case-control studies that had been conducted in the U.S., all of which had found that guns in the home were associated with an increased risk of suicide.
+As of 2008, 12 case-control studies had been conducted in the U.S., all of which had found that guns in the home were associated with an increased risk of suicide.
 However, a 1996 New Zealand study found no significant relationship between household guns and suicide.
 Assessing data from 14 developed countries where gun ownership levels were known, the Harvard Injury Control Research Center found statistically significant correlations between those levels and suicide rates.
 However, the parallels were lost when data from additional nations was included.
 A 2006 study found a significant effect of changes in gun ownership rates on gun suicide rates in multiple Western countries.
 During the 1980s and 1990s, the rate of adolescent suicides with guns caught up with adult rates, and the 75-and-older rate rose above all others.
 A 2002 study found that 90% of suicide attempts with firearms were successful.